simondhalliday/simondhalliday.github.io/_posts/2017-07-08-employment-report.md

 Why do it?
 ----------

-Before we do anything else, let's articulate why it's useful to write reproducible code to scrape a website (especially when there aren't easily-downloadable .csv files to downlaod and read into R).
+Before we do anything else, let's articulate why it's useful to write reproducible code to scrape a website (especially when there aren't easily-downloadable .csv files to download and read into R).

 -   The BLS releases these reports every month, therefore I can lightly tweak the code and get a similar figure next month
 -   Other people can see what I did and look at other outcomes they're more interested in